Greed and Decline: The Treasure of the Knights Templar and Their Downfall

 - The Grail Cypher: A radical reassessment of Arthurian history

-A royal enquiry was set up to look into the matter of the Templars, and Philip saw this as an opportunity to get rid of the Templars.
-On the 18th of March 1314, almost seven years after the Templars were first arrested throughout France, de Molay and three other top-ranking Templars were burned to death as heretics in Paris.
+A royal enquiry was set up to look into the matter of the Templars, and Philip saw this as an opportunity to get rid of the Knights Templar.
+On the 18th of March 1314, almost seven years after the Templars were first arrested throughout France, de Molay and three other top-ranking Knights were burned to death as heretics in Paris.

 Execution of Templars in front of Philip the Fair.
 (Circa 1415-1420) ( Public Domain )